juliagcurras/normScore-development/README.md

 The input is the normalized data matrix, but sometimes group information is also required.
 The output is a different value for each item.

-* Once an item is estimated, the different normalizations are normalized using the min - max normalization, so in each column values range from 0 to 1.
+* Once estimated for all normalization, the six items are scaled to 0-1 using the min - max normalization, so in each column values will range from 0 to 1.

-* Finally, the sum of scaled values for each normalization is computed.
+* The sum of scaled values for each normalization is computed.
 The highest values corresponds to the poorest performance.
 A correction factor for taking into account the normalization requirement is applied to the logarithm method (non-normalised data).

+* Finally, a 95% cofident interval is estimated for each score using a bootstrap resample strategy (number of resampling = 1000) and a forest plot is created using the scores and their interval.

 The normalization with the lowest score is selected as the best one.